rosjava/rosjava_core/docs/src/main/sphinx/installing.rst

 #. rosws merge /opt/ros/electric/.rosinstall
 #. rosws merge http://rosjava.googlecode.com/hg/.rosinstall

-Don't forget to source the appropriate new setup shell script.
+.. note:: The rosws tool will remind you as well, but don't forget to source the appropriate, newly generated setup script.